-(a) In addition to the land use and other policies of this Plan, the policies of this section shall apply to any non-governmental land use or development involving the extraction of more than 50,000 litres of groundwater or surface water per day or the recharging of similar amounts of water into natural groundwater or surface water systems.
+- (a) In addition to the land use and other policies of this Plan, the policies of this section shall apply to any non-governmental land use or development involving the extraction of more than 50,000 litres of groundwater or surface water per day or the recharging of similar amounts of water into natural groundwater or surface water systems.
 For the purposes of this Plan these are classified as land uses or developments involving large scale water extraction or recharging.
-The intent of this section is to ensure, to the extent possible within the statutory authority of a municipal government, that such land uses and developments have no negative water resource related impacts.

-- (b) In order to implement the policies of this section and all other applicable policies of this Plan, the following policy and land use regulatory system shall apply to any new or expanding non-governmental land use or development involving large scale water taking or recharging. - If the proposed or expanded use is not permitted by the land use policies and other related policies of this Plan, an amendment to the Plan will be required.
-In addition to demonstrating compliance with the Plan's land use and other applicable policies, such an amendment shall not be approved unless there is compliance with the policies of this section. - ii If the proposed or expanded use is permitted by the applicable land use and other policies of this Plan but is not permitted by the Zoning By-law, the required Zoning By-law amendment shall not be approved unless there is compliance with the policies of this section. - The Zoning By law implementing this Plan shall include provisions to address such uses in situations where the land use is permitted in the By law.
-Such provisions may take one of the following forms. - A general zoning provision that would limit all permitted uses to those extracting or recharging no more than 50,000 litres of water per day, thereby requiring a Zoning By law amendment for other uses. - A provision imposing related conditions on the permitted use in accordance with the provisions of the Planning Act and the policies of subsections 7.3(e) and (f) of this Plan. - (c) A principal focus in the Township's evaluation of any planning application for a non-governmental land use or development involving large scale water taking or recharging will be the potential impacts, either positive or negative, on the area's water resources.
+The intent of this section is to ensure, to the extent possible within the statutory authority of a municipal government, that such land uses and developments have no negative water resource related impacts. - (b) In order to implement the policies of this section and all other applicable policies of this Plan, the following policy and land use regulatory system shall apply to any new or expanding non-governmental land use or development involving large scale water taking or recharging. - i If the proposed or expanded use is not permitted by the land use policies and other related policies of this Plan, an amendment to the Plan will be required.
+In addition to demonstrating compliance with the Plan's land use and other applicable policies, such an amendment shall not be approved unless there is compliance with the policies of this section. - ii If the proposed or expanded use is permitted by the applicable land use and other policies of this Plan but is not permitted by the Zoning By-law, the required Zoning By-law amendment shall not be approved unless there is compliance with the policies of this section. - (c) A principal focus in the Township's evaluation of any planning application for a non-governmental land use or development involving large scale water taking or recharging will be the potential impacts, either positive or negative, on the area's water resources.
 Any planning application for such a land use or development shall include a detailed water related impact assessment providing the information required to satisfy the matters referenced in subsection (d) immediately below. - (d) The Township shall not approve a planning application for any such new or expanded land use or development unless Council is satisfied that: